Incarnations of the Doctor

 - Berserk Button: The Fourth Doctor is the clown, the court jester, the life of the party.
 There are very few times in his existence where he is legitimately pissed off.
 When that happens...

-- Beware the Nice Ones: The friendly and childlike Fourth Doctor is also the Doctor who took part in the longest and most brutal fight in the show's history, when he spent the bulk of the episode playing cat-and-mouse with his opponent in "The Deadly Assassin."
+- The Fourth Doctor, despite his alienness and eccentricity, is overall one of the friendlier Doctors.
+He's also the one who took part in the longest and most brutal fight in the show's history, when he spent the bulk of the episode playing cat-and-mouse with his opponent in "The Deadly Assassin."

-- In "Genesis of the Daleks" he threatened to shut off Davros' life support system to coerce him into destroying the Daleks, and he meant every word of it.
+- In "Genesis of the Daleks" (the serial where he famously muses on whether he has the right to erase the Daleks from history once and for all) he threatened to shut off Davros' life support system to coerce him into destroying the Daleks.
+He meant every word of it.

 - "The Pirate Planet" is notable for featuring the Fourth exploding into a rage far more violently than he ever had before or after, and perhaps even more so than any other Doctor.
 As we've established, if you manage to even piss Four off, you're seriously screwed.